Austro-Hungarian Navy: Modernising the Navy

 During the Greek War of Independence, the Austrian Navy engaged Greek pirates who routinely attempted to attack Austrian shipping in order to help fund the Greek rebellion against Ottoman rule.
 During the same time period, Barbary corsairs continued to prey upon Austrian shipping in the Western Mediterranean.
 These two threats greatly stretched the resources of Austria's naval forces, which were still rebuilding after the Napoleonic Wars.
 In 1829, two Austrian corvettes, a brig, and a schooner under Lieutenant Commander (German: Korvettenkapitän) Franz Bandiera sailed Morocco's Atlantic coast to obtain the release of an Austrian merchant ship which had been captured by pirates.
 While the mission resulted in the return of the ship's crew, the Moroccans refused to return the ship, resulting in the Austrian bombardment of Larache.
 This action resulted in Morocco returning the captured Austrian ship, as well as pay damages to Vienna.
 The bombardment of Larache resulted in the end of North African pirates raiding Austrian shipping in the Mediterranean Sea.

 By the 1830s, an attempt to modernize the Navy had begun.
 The Austrian government granted new funding for the construction of additional ships and the purchasing of new equipment.
 The most notable change which was undertaken was the incorporation of steamships, with the first such ship in the Austrian Navy, the 500 t paddle steamer Maria Anna, being constructed in Fiume.
 Maria Anna's first trials took place in 1836.
-In 1837, Archduke Friedrich Leopold enlisted into the Navy.
-The third son of Archduke Charles, a famous veteran of the Napoleonic Wars, Friedrich's decision to join the Navy greatly enhanced its prestige among the Austrian nobility and public.
+In 1837, Archduke Friedrich Leopold enlisted into the Navy at the age of 16.
+The third son of Archduke Charles, a famous veteran of the Napoleonic Wars, Friedrich's decision to join the Navy greatly enhanced its prestige among the Austrian nobility and public, and he pursued a career enthusiastically, commanding a ship sailing to the Orient by 1839.
 During his time in the Navy, Friedrich introduced many modernizing reforms, aiming to make the Austrian Navy less "Venetian" in character and more "Austrian".